xy2119/xy2119/README.md

 💬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers on molecular representation learning with researchers from the fields of Computing, Medicine, Pharmaceutics etc. [link to notebooks](https://github.com/xy2119/BioKR2_Graph_Transformer)

-🌱 I lead a team of AI enthusiasts working on proposals for AI-based solutions to the Sustainable Development Goals.
+🌱 I led a team of AI enthusiasts working on proposals for AI-based solutions to the Sustainable Development Goals.
 Our healthcare initiative was selected as a top 10 finalist out of 200+ teams by the UNDP judging panel.